 It’s easy to get into a routine and to ‘put up’ with your pillows once they have lost their original fluffiness.
-However, bad pillows can lead to health problems such as back and neck pain, as well as exacerbate allergies.
+However, bad pillows can lead to health problems, such as back and neck pain, as well as exacerbate allergies.
 Can you remember buying them?
-If not – it might be time to invest in some new ones for a better night’s sleep!
+If not, it might be time to invest in some new pillows for a better night’s sleep!

 In addition to aggravating and even causing neck and back pain, incorrect pillows can also trigger allergic reactions.
 Within two years of use, one-third of a pillow’s weight comprises of dirt, oil, dead skin, dust mites and their droppings.